This page describes a new design for my switch machine controllers. Click here for an archive of the version 1 design.

 The SwitchMachineController code supports multiple SwitchMachine objects, each with its own set of 3 I/O pins on the device.
 The version in the repository is written to support 4 switch machines on either an Arduino UNO or an Adafruit Pro Trinket, but can easily be customized for other devices with sufficient I/O pins and I2C support.
 The controller code has two main functions.

-- The controller acts as an I2C slave device with a preset 7-bit address, and receives commands from a central processor to throw any one of its turnouts at a time.
+- The controller acts as an I2C peripheral device with a preset 7-bit address, and receives commands from a central processor to throw any one of its turnouts at a time.

 - The controller avoids pulsing more than one turnout at a time by firing them in sequence if multiple commands are received in rapid succession.
 This means the 12-volt power supply only needs to drive one coil at a time.

-Because each controller is an I2C slave with its own address, multiple controllers can share the same bus as long as their addresses are unique.
+Because each controller is an I2C peripheral with its own address, multiple controllers can share the same bus as long as their addresses are unique.